 Instead of viewing your rest days as wasted time or detracting from your workout routine, think of them as a factor that helps you maintain balance.
 On your rest days, you don’t have to sit around on the couch all day.
-The point is to give your muscles the opportunity to recover, but you should still stretch and maybe even do some light exercise such as yoga or walking.
+The point is to allow your muscles to recover, but you should still stretch and maybe even do some light exercise such as yoga or walking.

-Scheduling your rest days is up to you, but if you’re in a phase where you’re working out harder than usually, say preparing for a competition, you may need up to 48 hours between workouts.
+Scheduling your rest days is up to you, but if you’re in a phase where you’re working out harder than usual, say preparing for a competition, you may need up to 48 hours between workouts.

-Proper hydration is an essential for any serious athlete.
+Proper hydration is essential for any serious athlete.
 Drinking enough water and fluids before, during, and after your workout carries oxygen to the cells in your muscles, allowing them to push through your workout and recover after.
 While plain water is the most obvious solution and should be your go-to, you can also try other fluids that are rich with hydrating and cellular nutrients like CBD water.

 Not sure how you feel about CBD?
 Learn more about how CBD affects athletic performance and make that call for yourself.
 We will say, however, that it can help with a lot of factors that contribute to better performance like aiding sleep and recovery, and acts as an anti-inflammatory.

 Sleep plays a critical role in muscle recovery.
 While you sleep, your body undergoes complex processes that focus on repairing and strengthening different systems within the body, including your muscles.